Giles Cooper began his career in entertainment in the late 1980’s working on the weekly music papers Melody Maker and the New Musical Express (NME).

 In 1998, he founded the arts & entertainment agency, Media Junction, later developing it into the Soho Media Group of media and entertainment companies.

-Some of Soho Media Group's most notable projects have included:-
+Some of the company's most notable projects included:-

 > Sir Paul McCartney’s world tours in 2010, 2013-2015, 2017